epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 https://github.com/orgs/YOUR_GITHUB_ACCOUNT/packages?repo_name=ioc-lakeshore340

+## EXERCISE

-EXERCISE: Now that you have a published container for ioc-lakeshore340.
+Now you have a published Generic IOC container image for ioc-lakeshore340.
 See if you can add an IOC instance that uses this into your `bl01t` beamline.
 You should then be able to run up your IOC instance with `ec deploy-local`.
 You could also run a local version of the simulator and see if you can get the IOC to talk to it.